Who Is Joy Organics? A Brand File on the Family Organic CBD Brand

 The bottom line

-In our view, Joy Organics is a strong organic brand carrying a slightly conservative grade.
-On the things buyers actually care about — USDA-organic sourcing, a genuine 0.0%-THC option, full-panel batch testing, and a clean, accredited record — it scores near the top of the field.
-The reason it lands a C (79/100) rather than a B is structural: it's private (so Ownership is capped with no audited financials), and a handful of disclosures are thinner than its product transparency, chiefly that its official labs page doesn't name the lab.
+In our view, Joy Organics is a strong organic brand that earns its B (83/100).
+On the things buyers actually care about — USDA-organic sourcing, a genuine 0.0%-THC option, full-panel batch testing, named family owners, and a clean, accredited record — it scores near the top of the field.
+What separates it from the A tier is a handful of disclosures that are thinner than its product transparency, chiefly that its official labs page doesn't name the lab and its manufacturing model isn't spelled out.

-This is the rare case where the number undersells the brand a little — and where the path forward is clear.
-If Joy names SC Labs (and its accreditation) on the official labs page and details its manufacturing model, this comfortably becomes a solid B. As it stands, it's a brand we'd point an organic-minded, THC-avoidant buyer toward with confidence.
+The path up is clear and entirely within Joy's control: name SC Labs (and its accreditation) on the official labs page, detail the manufacturing model, and name the USDA certifier — and this brand is knocking on the A− door.
+As it stands, it's one we'd point an organic-minded, THC-avoidant buyer toward with confidence.
 The full methodology shows every point.

 Questions, answered